Driver using SuperTrucker pretrip assistant on a Peterbilt fleet truck

 Guardian (post-MVP) automates CSA score monitoring, DQ file management, incident workflows, and driver training coaching.
 What carriers currently pay safety-consulting firms five and six figures a year to handle, SuperTrucker handles as a software module.

-Engine Diagnostics Software Ships at MVP in Plan A · Deferred in Plan C
+Truck Engine Diagnostics Software Ships at MVP in Plan A · Deferred in Plan C

 Replaces: OTR Diagnostics, Nexiq e-Technician, JPRO by Noregon